alderhilldigital/gitbook-command-line-essentials/grep.md

 `grep "test" -A 2 -B 3 info.log`

-This example will return any line containing the text "test" and the 2 lines before it and the 3 lines after it.
+This will return any line containing the text "test" and the 2 lines before it and the 3 lines after it.

 `grep "test" -C 3 info.log`

-This example will return any line containing the text "test" and the 3 lines before and after it.
+This will return any line containing the text "test" and the 3 lines before and after it.